-The requirement for low flying by helicopters and transport aircraft during current operations is well established, and there continues to be a need for fast-jets to use the low-level environment for certain operational requirements.
-The pattern of low flying training reflects the Government's requirement to concentrate on success and safety within current operations, and to conduct continuation training for future contingencies as and when resources are available.
-The amount of low flying training conducted in the UK reflects the resources available for training activity, which is driven by the level operational deployment.
+The amount of low flying training taking place across the UK in the training year 2008/2009 showed a small decrease on the preceding year, but this change is probably due to small variations in aircraft and aircrew availability.
+The requirement for low flying by helicopters and transport aircraft during current operations is well established, as is the continued need for fast-jets to use the low-level environment for certain operational requirements.
+The pattern of low flying training reflects the Government's approach given within Defence Strategic Guidance to concentrate on success and safety within current operations, and to conduct continuation training for future contingencies.
+The amount of low flying conducted has remained relatively static over the last three years and represents the level necessary to maintain operational effectiveness and readiness.
+If the current operational tempo reduces and aircraft and aircrew return to the UK, the overall level of low flying may increase.

 Strict regulation and monitoring are in place to ensure that low flying training is conducted with the minimum level of disturbance possible to the public.
 The Ministry of Defence continues to work closely with a variety of groups and organisations to reduce the impact of low flying activity, and ensures effective communication of low flying activity to the public through its website and through the wider media.